 Independent travelers often have unusual itineraries that don’t mesh with typical rental car options.
-Alaska Auto Rental is a locally-owned Fairbanks-based business with rental options from Denali and Anchorage too.
+Alaska Auto Rental is a locally-owned business with rental options in Anchorage, Fairbanks, Denali, Seward, Whittier, and elsewhere throughout Alaska.
 Its accommodating take on the rental business makes it possible for visitors to plan unique Alaska trips, with after-hours pick-ups, one-way options, and a fleet that includes vehicles all set for gravel highway travel or winter conditions.

 Most travelers arrive in Alaska by plane or cruise ship, and then need a dependable vehicle for the land-based portion of their adventure.
 Thinking creatively about getting from place to place could mean a drive into parts of Canada, combining a car rental with train travel, or even picking up a car in alternative locations (including the Lower 48).
 Alaska Auto Rental makes any of this possible by seeing logistics as an intriguing puzzle rather than a barrier.
 A can-do attitude and friendly service makes this locally-grown company a hit with travelers from all over the world.